List of UK singles chart number ones of the 1960s: Million-selling and gold records

 The Shadows instrumental, "Apache", is the oldest 1960s release to be awarded a gold record but not the first to actually receive the award.
 The awarding of seventeen gold records to records released in the 1960s is documented and, notably, five were awarded to releases by The Beatles.
-Although The Righteous Brothers first released "Unchained Melody" in August 1965 it had more success after being re-released in the 1990s reaching number one and selling over one million copies.
+Although The Righteous Brothers first released "Unchained Melody" in August 1965, it had more success after being re-released in the 1990s, reaching number one and selling more than one million copies.